Can your current wireless transport system help you on a path towards a successful transition to Public Safety LTE?

 - Wireless transport’s ability to help meet KPI targets

 - Wireless transport’s ability to reduce recurring costs

 - How links will be restored in the event of a disaster

 There are obviously other issues to consider, but this list serves as a good starting point.

-The requirements for first responders has changed dramatically with multimedia and will continue to evolve as social media becomes more embedded in the operating procedures of public safety.
+The requirements for first responders have changed dramatically with multimedia and will continue to evolve as social media becomes more embedded in the operating procedures of public safety.
 Wireless transport not only can meet today’s data-rich demands, but it can also support legacy networks.
-Additionally, wireless transport can provide a graceful transition of current mission-critical applications to those of the future that are data and media rich.
+Additionally, wireless transport can provide a graceful transition of current mission-critical applications to those of the future that are data and media-rich.
 Therefore, as the requirements and needs of public safety continue to evolve, wireless transport for backhaul can and will continue to play a critical role in meeting these communication needs.